ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 In JavaScript terminology, we call this concept **selection**.

 <div class="info box">
-    The concept of selections is <em>very</em> important for you to understand---and yes, it can be a little tricky to wrap your head around the first few times.
+    all charThe concept of selections is <em>very</em> important for you to understand---and yes, it can be a little tricky to wrap your head around the first few times.

     <p>Keep reading along, though; you can always go back to brush up.</p>
 </div>